cornzyblack/PYND/README.md

 ![demo gif](./demo.gif)

+The live version can be accessed [here](https://thawing-spire-21589.herokuapp.com/create)

+# Running Locally

 ## Installation

 To get started, please make sure you have Docker installed on your system.
 You can download it here [here](https://docs.docker.com/get-docker/)